Program Description

 Sub-grid dithering, however, makes accurate centroiding of all the images important.
 For STIS, this is straightforward.
 Because the masks and Lyot stop in the instrument are not optimized, significant diffraction spikes from the telescope support structure remain in coronagraphic images.
 While this is not ideal for imaging purposes, it does serve as a unique external probe of the stellar centroid.
 The diffraction spikes are nearly at 45 degree angles from the vertical direction on the detector.
 Therefore, it is possible to measure the vertical location of the spike on the detector as a function of detector column and linearly fit the spikes to infer a stellar centroid.
 If one subtracts off the PSF halo, and uses a mask that encompasses only the diffraction spikes, accurate centroids can be obtained with this method, typically with uncertainties of 0.05 pixels, or 2.5 mas.

-A comparable method has also been implemented by JHU graduate student Bin Ren, who has been working on the 14426 calibration program by implementing KLIP post processing on the data.
+A comparable method has also been implemented by Dr. Bin Ren, who worked on the 14426 calibration program by implementing KLIP post processing on the data.
 He has implemented a Python script to do Radon transform centroid finding (as detailed in a paper led by Laurent Pueyo) He writes:

 centerRadon is a python script which finds the center of stars based on the Radon Transform.
 The code starts searching the center from an estimated location, then for each position, it sums over different angles (i.e., making use of the diffraction spikes) and creates a cost function, where the center of a star should have the maximum intensity.
 The default values are set for the STIS coronagraphic images of Hubble by summing over the diagonals, i.e., 45° and 135°, but it can be generally applied to other instruments--see the docstrings for detailed explanation of the functions.